tunecino/yii2-schema-builder/README.md

 ------------
 It basically provides two things:

- - A user interface like a workbench tool to quickly prototype application schema (entities, attributes, relationships, ...)
+ - A user interface like a workbench tool to quickly prototype application schema (entities,attributes,relations,..)
  - A flexible list of commands to be dynamically generated based on a selected schema and its predefined settings before rendering them in a terminal.
 Those commands will do stuff like cleaning DB, create and execute migrations, use [Gii](https://github.com/yiisoft/yii2-gii) to generate models, CRUDs, ...

 :bangbang: **IMPORTANT:**

 > This extension is meant **to be used with new creations only**.
 If Gii UI has the decency to ask before overriding stuff, this extension won't.
 Its default Gii console commands are labeled by  `--interactive=0` and `--overwrite=1 ` flags.
-So **it will literally destroy your DATABASE plus any existing code found on its way **.
+So **it will literally destroy your DATABASE plus any existing code found on its way**.

  Installation